designstem/projects/waste/index.md

 -

-Watch the video and and answer the following questions.
+Watch the video and answer the following questions.

 1. What is the difference between human and nature concerning waste?